v0id95a8n7/reader-app/README.md

 3. **Data Storage**: Articles are stored in a SQLite database through Prisma ORM, associated with the user's account.
 4. **User Settings**: Reading preferences (font size, family, etc.) are persisted to both localStorage and the server.
 5. **Rendering**: The content is rendered with custom React components that prioritize readability and accessibility.
+6. **Article Summarization**: Users can generate concise summaries of articles directly in the reading view, powered by OpenRouter.ai's Mistral 7B Instruct model.

 ## Roadmap